alexjust-data/DataEngineer_dbt_Bootcamp/README.md

 ![](/img/dragster/16.png)

 Now, all three models are being materialized.
 Here, we have a new run that I can view.
 You've seen this process earlier, so the models are materializing.
 This might take a few seconds.
-While it's running, let's go back to the lineage by clicking the Dexter icon.
+While it's running, let's go back to the lineage by clicking the Daxter icon.
 You can see the models are materializing.

 ![](/img/dragster/17.png)